-For development and testing you might decide to use SMTP as your transport.
-If you do, be sure that the server/service you use is configured to allow the Rock server to relay.
+If you decide to use SMTP as your transport be sure that the server/service you use is configured to allow the Rock server to relay.
 If you're using Google Apps see the tips in the Integrations section below.